Puerto Rico gov submits $25B budget amid deal with board

-SAN JUAN, Puerto Rico (AP) — Puerto Rico’s governor has proposed a $25 billion budget to the island’s legislature in which retired government workers would keep their monthly pensions and public school teachers and police officers would get pay raises.
+SAN JUAN, Puerto Rico (AP) — Puerto Rico’s governor proposed a $25 billion budget to the island’s legislature Tuesday in which retired government workers would keep their monthly pensions uncut and public school teachers and police officers would get pay raises.

-The budget also contains $25 million for a voluntary buyout program as the U.S. territory struggles to recover from Hurricane Maria amid an 11-year recession.
+The budget also contains $25 million for a voluntary buyout program as the U.S. territory’s government faces new austerity measures while it struggles to recover from Hurricane Maria amid an 11-year recession.

-The governor kept his promise not to implement a 10 percent cut to the island’s public pension system as sought by a federal control board.
+“There are a lot of challenges to overcome, but I’m certain we are headed in the right direction,” Rossello said during his annual budget address.

-Rossello delivered his budget address Tuesday, two days after he reached a tentative deal with the board to reverse its decision to eliminate a Christmas bonus and cut back on vacation and sick days.
-In exchange, Rossello said Puerto Rico would adopt at-will employment.
+The governor kept his promise not to implement a 10 percent reduction to the public pension system as sought by a federal control board overseeing Puerto Rico’s finances.
+While the proposed cut to a system facing nearly $50 billion in liabilities might not be made in the upcoming fiscal year, it could come the following year.

 Most Read Business Stories